 It is not known whether promethazine passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 How should I take promethazine?

 Take promethazine exactly as prescribed by your doctor.
-Do not take it in larger amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Your doctor may occasionally change your dose to make sure you get the best results.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Call your doctor if your symptoms do not improve, or if they get worse while taking promethazine.
+Call your doctor if your symptoms do not improve, or if they get worse while using promethazine.

-This medication can cause you to have unusual results with certain medical tests.
+This medicine can cause unusual results with certain medical tests.
 Tell any doctor who treats you that you are using promethazine.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.